Mercury-Language/mercury/README.cross.md

  1. Install Mercury for the host system as usual using clang.

- 2. Obtain a "sysroot" file system for your target system, that is, a logical root directory in which compiler will search for headers and libraries.
+ 2. Obtain a "sysroot" file system for your target system, that is, a logical root directory in which the compiler will search for headers and libraries.

     For FreeBSD, you can copy these directories from a running system: